DeanoBurrito/minos/kernel/arch/README.md

 Outside of these requirements, architectures can do what they need to here.
 Exposing functionality can be done in the matching directory in the `include/arch/` folder.

+The x86_64 implementation is currently the reference implementation, if any clarification is needed, it should be available there.

 # Platform specific features
 Some platforms that share ISAs may have unique features that need more than a simple device driver.
 In this case the `platform` folder can contain a uniquely named folder for that platform.